KMaskell/Farewill_Task/README.md

 4. Email us that link with your notes on your thoughts and reasoning behind the decisions you made.

 *If you don't want to use Glitch, just follow the "If you're using another programming language" steps below instead!*

+**If you're using another programming language**
+1. Work on your code until you're happy
+    * The tests in js/main.test.js help to clarify the requirements.
+    * You don't have to write tests, but you're welcome to do so.
+2. When you've finished, upload your code as a secret gist
+3. Include clear instructions on how to run your code.
+4. Email us the link to your gist, with your notes on your thoughts and reasoning behind the decisions you made.

+**Things you may wish to cover in your notes:**
+* What went well?
+* What could have gone better?
+* Is there anything particular you'd like to come back and improve if you had time?
+Why?